tparchman/F22_BIOL792_coursepage/week5/week5_primer.md

 - Haddock and Dunn chapter 8, and first few pages of chapter 9

 # 1. Installing/updating to python 3 current version
 As we did with Unix, we are going to start slow and basic, ramping up as the weeks go on.
 First we are going to make sure everyone has the most recent version of Python installed.
 While doing this, we are going to take a slight detour to learn how incredibly easy it can be to download and install packages for Unix commands or programs that are not installed in the base system.
 For this, we will demonstrate the use of `brew`, which is command line utility for locating, downloading, and installing Unix packages on Mac computers.
+See past primers for guides on using `apt-get` (Linux) and `yum` (CentOS).

 First check to see if you have python3 installed.
 Open the shell and type

     $ python --version

-If you get anyting that looks like version 2 not 3 or if you get an error that you dont have python.
-Then you will need to install version 3.
+If you get anyting that looks like version 2 not 3 or if you get an error that you dont have python, you will need to install version 3.

 ## Installing or updating Python on Mac Unix using homebrew